Walking Tour 3: Esplanade Ridge & Bayou St. John

 8. 2337 & 2341 Esplanade Ave.

-These houses were identical structures when they were built in 1862 for John Budd Slawson, owner of a horse-drawn-streetcar company that operated along Bayou Road in the 19th century.
+These houses were identical structures when they were built in 1862 for John Budd Slawson, owner of a horse-drawn-streetcar company that operated along Bayou Road.
 Back then, they were both single-story shotgun-style houses.
-Notice the unusual ironwork underneath the front roof overhang.
+Notice the unusual ironwork beneath the front roof overhang.

 9. 2453 Esplanade Ave.

-This house was one of a pair of matching homes at the corner of Dorgenois Street; the other was demolished.
-Though its architecture has been changed extensively, it’s one of the few remaining mansard-roofed homes on Esplanade Ridge.
+This house was one of a matching pair at the corner of Dorgenois Street; the other was demolished.
+Though its architecture has been greatly altered, it’s one of the few remaining mansard-roofed homes on Esplanade Ridge.